cyber-murmel/mch2022-amaranth-examples/README.md

 # iCEBreaker amaranth examples

-This repository contains examples for the [amaranth HDL](https://github.com/amaranth-lang/amaranth) Python library for register transfer level modeling of synchronous logic.
+This repository is based on [icebreaker-amaranth-examples](https://github.com/icebreaker-fpga/icebreaker-amaranth-examples) and contains examples for the [amaranth HDL](https://github.com/amaranth-lang/amaranth)
+Python library for register transfer level modeling of synchronous logic.
 Ordinary Python code is used to construct a netlist of a digital circuit, which can be simulated, directly synthesized via Yosys, or converted to human-readable Verilog code for use with industry-standard toolchains.